amonshiz/feedback-examples/README.md

 - tap the “Edit” button
 - note: when put into edit mode the divider trailing insets are not changed when the reorder is displayed

+# listrowbackground-differences

+**Title**: List(_:id:...) does not respect listRowBackground for content<br>
+**Feedback Number:** FB8165662
+**Submitted:** July 26, 2020

+Repro:
+- run attached example project
+- tap/click on the “List Only” tab
+- note the first row and second row have colors applied to background colors
+- tap/click on the “List(_:id:…)” tab
+- note that none of the rows have a background color applied
+- tap/click on the “List{ForEach}” tab
+- note that all of the rows have a background color applied

+Expected behavior:
+All examples would have colors applied